mvac7/TARP/README.md

 This software is an AY-3-8910 groovebox, with functions for random generation of rhythm and melody patterns.

-It is designed for playing live.
+It is only used for playing live, so it does not contain tools for editing sequences of various patterns, or for loading and save them.

-It does not contain tools to edit sequences of various patterns, nor to load and save them.
+Use it in your Jam sessions, add effect generators and enjoy!

-The first version (0.9b) was presented in the Karoshi MSX Community eXperimental Sound Mini-compo 2012 contest.
+The first version (0.9b) was presented in the Karoshi MSX Community eXperimental Sound Minicompo 2012 contest.

 http://karoshi.auic.es/index.php/topic,2294.0.html